Joefferz/Prog2-Project/README.md

 ## NOTICE

-* You can check some preview images [here](https://github.com/Joefferz/Prog2-Project/tree/master/images)
+* You can check some preview images and Unit Testing resu;ts [here](https://github.com/Joefferz/Prog2-Project/tree/master/images)
 * JavaDoc can be found in the code.
-Or by clicking
 * GUI coming soon!

 ---